PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 ### People

-Person 1: Aeren d'Cannith
+Person 1: *Aeren d'Cannith*
 - Wants to discuss Geralt's parents, the schematics, and requests aid in searching Geralt's parent's old workshop *Plot Information*
 - Doesn't know what dialect the schematics are written in, hopes to find out more with the party's help
-- Has a large amount of resources available, wi
+- Has a large amount of resources available, willing to become a group patron for the party in the future.
+- Ultimately wants to know what caused the Warforged to become sentient.

-Person 2:
+Person 2: *Baelen ir'Torn*
-- X
+- Went back to the university with the priest to collect research supplies.
+- They were attack on their way out, though only Baelen escaped.
+The priest can secretly be found a short distance away, barely clinging to life from the attack.
+- Guard investigation is being conducted on the campus, leaving clues for the party to discover.
 *Plot Information*
-- X
+- The
+- Hasn't yet made it to a CotSF garrison.
+He is all alone, trying to sneak through the city without the priest and survive.
+- Baelen still holds the FKD fragment.

 (continue as needed)
 ### Plot Actions